openfoodfacts/taxonomy-editor/doc/introduction/setup-dev.md

 (note: this might not be needed if you only want to work on the backend)

 You must have nodeJS and npm installed on your system.
-See https://nodejs.org/en/download/ and https://docs.npmjs.com/cli/v7/configuring-npm/install
+(LTS - 16.17.0, currently) See https://nodejs.org/en/download/ and https://docs.npmjs.com/cli/v7/configuring-npm/install

 Go to `taxonomy-editor-frontend/`